A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Data Annotations

-\begin{itemize} \item The seven frames with \textsc{pabak} \verb|> 0.69| are suitable for fine-grained analysis, including temporal tracking and cross-source comparison. \item The \verb|Policy| and \verb|Politics| labels yield lower agreement due to their inherent conceptual overlap.
-We recommend these labels be used for high-level topic modeling or as supplementary features in larger models, with the understanding that they represent broader and possibly intersecting, categories of discourse. \item The human-annotated sample of 200 documents, while modest in size, provides a high-quality validated benchmark.
-It was strategically selected through stratified sampling to ensure longitudinal representation across sources and languages, making it suitable for evaluating the performance of topical frame classification systems on real-world data on contentious wartime narratives. \end{itemize}
+\textbf{Implications for Dataset Use:} The strong agreement validates the overall reliability of our annotation schema.
+However, we recommend that users consider the following nuances in their studies: \begin{itemize}[leftmargin=16pt, nolistsep, noitemsep] \item[1)] Frames with \textit{high/substantial reliability} (\textsc{pabak} > 0.69) are suitable for fine-grained analysis such as tracking shifts in \verb|Welfare| framing after major tragedies, or comparing \verb|Security| or \verb|Legal| discourse across state-aligned media. \item[2)] The \textit{moderately reliable} frames (\textsc{pabak} < 0.69) --- \verb|Policy| and \verb|Politics| --- yield lower agreement due to their inherent conceptual overlap.
+These frame labels may be best suited for coarse-grained topic modeling or as supplementary features, with the understanding that they represent broader discourse categories that often intersect.
+As such, their unification may provide more reliable signals. \item[3)] The expert-annotated sample of 200 documents, stratified across sources, languages, and time periods, provides a completely validated high-quality \textit{gold-standard benchmark}.
+Our stratified sampling ensures it is suitable for evaluating the performance of topical frame classification systems on real-world data on contentious wartime narratives. \end{itemize} Together, these evaluations demonstrate that \textsc{dnipro}'s annotations achieve a balance of scale and quality rare in wartime media corpora: automated methods enable comprehensive coverage, while stratified human validation ensures researchers can make informed decisions regarding labels, as per their task-specific goals.
+The annotation guidelines and task-specific prompts are provided in Appendix A and C, respectively.

-\paragraph{Stance Annotations:} The stance annotation task identifies whether a sentence (with context) expressed a stance (\verb|favor| or \verb|against|) towards any entity, or if no stance was present (\verb|none|).
-Two human annotators with native proficiency in English annotated a sample of 150 instances.
-We evaluate their inter-annotator agreement, and then also with \verb|phi-4| as the LLM annotator. \autoref{tab:kappa-results-stance} presents the pairwise and overall inter-annotator agreements, which indicate strong human inter-annotator agreement ($\kappa$ = 0.77).
-The LLM annotator achieved moderate agreement with both ($\kappa$ = 0.62 and 0.58), showing consistent but less-than-human reliability.
-Fleiss' $\kappa$ = 0.643, however, suggests that the stance annotations are sufficiently reliable for large-scale analysis, despite the gap between human and automated annotation quality for this task.